raroni/transformation_fun/README.md

 I wrote this Javascript application to improve my understanding of matrix transformations of vertices.
 To keep things simple I chose to do it in 2D.

 This turned out to be a very educational exercise for me.
-I think others who want to be better at joggling with transformation can benefit from reading the code.
-Or better yet, recreate it own their own :-)
+I think others who want to be better at joggling transformations can benefit from reading the code.
+Or better yet, re-writing it own their own :-)

 The meat of the application is in `MyGraph`'s constructor (see `my_graph.js`).
-When everyhing is implemented properly matrix transformations are a thing of beauty:
+When everything is set up properly matrix transformations are a thing of beauty:

     var rotatedHouse = originalHouse.getCopy();
     transformation = Matrix3.translation(5, 3);